Public Works and Environmental Services

 Accotink Tributary at Danbury Forest Stream Restoration (SD000031-179)

-The construction contractor for the project, Avon Corporation, was given Notice to Proceed on October 21, 2022.
-The construction contract duration is set at 500 calendar days.
 The Lake Accotink Trail will remain open during construction.
-Warning and stop signs will be posted for construction vehicles requiring them to stop and wait for the trail to clear before proceeding.
+Warning and stop signs are posted for construction vehicles requiring them to stop and wait for the trail to clear before proceeding.
 Trail users are advised to also look out for construction vehicle traffic along the paved portion of the Lake Accotink Trail.
-The paved trails within the Danbury Forest Community Association will be closed along the floodplain between Kirkham Ct., Mitcham Ct. and Danbury Forest Dr. for much of the construction duration to allow for construction access, replacement of the existing asphalt trails used for construction access and replacement of the pedestrian bridge.
+The paved trails within the Danbury Forest Community Association will be closed along the floodplain between Kirkham Ct., Mitcham Ct. and Danbury Forest Dr. for the duration of construction to allow for construction access, replacement of the existing asphalt trails used for construction access and replacement of the pedestrian bridge.

 Project Background

-The restoration project is on a tributary to Accotink Creek, upstream of Lake Accotink.
-The existing channel is severely eroded and actively downcutting and widening.
-The stream receives flow from several stormwater outfalls that convey water from the surrounding neighborhoods, schools, roads and commercial areas.
+The tributary to Accotink Creek is in the Accotink Creek Watershed, upstream of Lake Fairfax.
+The existing channel is eroded and actively downcutting and widening.
+The stream receives flow from several stormwater outfalls that convey water from the surrounding neighborhoods, schools and commercial areas.
 The project was identified for implementation in the Accotink Creek Watershed Management Plan.
-In March 2017, staff of the Stormwater Planning Division initiated the design of the project and coordination with the Danbury Forest Homeowners Association
+In March of 2017 staff of the Stormwater Planning Division initiated the design of the project and coordination with the Danbury Forest Community Association.

 Project Description